ucsdmanorlab/PSSR2/docs/source/guide/principles.rst

 .. note::

-   This section can be considered an abbreviation of important concepts covered in the full **PSSR** paper, `Deep learning-based point-scanning super-resolution imaging <https://www.nature.com/articles/s41592-021-01080-z>`_.
+   This section can be considered an abbreviation of important concepts covered in the original **PSSR** manuscript, `Deep learning-based point-scanning super-resolution imaging <https://www.nature.com/articles/s41592-021-01080-z>`_, and in the **PSSR2** manuscript,

-   This page will soon be updated to contain information contained within the **PSSR2** preprint, `PSSR2: a user-friendly Python package for democratizing deep learning-based point-scanning super-resolution microscopy <https://www.biorxiv.org/content/10.1101/2024.06.16.599221v1>`_.
+   `PSSR2: a user-friendly Python package for democratizing deep learning-based point-scanning super-resolution microscopy <https://bmcmethods.biomedcentral.com/articles/10.1186/s44330-024-00020-5>`_.

 Why Use PSSR